Shawn Mendes Thinks Justin Bieber And Hailey Baldwin Complement One Another Like ‘Yin And Yang’

 “I want to push myself to my limit of what I can handle and play as many shows and write as many songs as I can and fly around the world 10,000 times in a year, pushing myself to the point where it seems crazy,” he revealed.

 After being discovered on YouTube, like Bieber himself, when he just 15-years-old, Mendes continues to show no signs of slowing down anytime soon.
-With Ed Sheeran, John Mayer, Taylor Swift and Elton John as his idols, it’s no surprise the “Treat You Better” singer’s career aspirations are set at a high bar.
+With Ed Sheeran, John Mayer, Taylor Swift, and Elton John as his idols, it’s no surprise the “Treat You Better” singer’s career aspirations are set at a high bar.

 One singer who praises Mendes for his dedication is his good friend and former tourmate, Camila Cabello.